May 6, 2020

 But banks can also be a window into a country.
-And if you find that banks in a particular country have low reputations, very lax compliance, and horrible financials it’s not a good sign.
+And if you find that banks in a particular country have low reputations, be careful.
+This can include very lax compliance and horrible financials.

 For instance, how “easy” it is to actually start a bank in the country?